Among the most recurring vulnerabilities are injection flaws, not for

-not for nothing they are first in the OWASP Top Ten list.
+nothing they are first in the OWASP Top Ten

-but also because it can lead to remote command execution
+information leakage but also because it can lead to remote command

 This vulnerability works when an attacker injects code into the queries that the application makes to the database interfering with its normal operation.
 This happens because the developers did not validate data input properly and did not apply the best practices to retrieve data from the database.
 Let me give you an example; imagine this piece of code: